 To find the highest reward checking rates and balance caps in your state or nationwide, please refer to our reward checking rate table.
 If you're new to reward checking, please refer to my blog post, Overview of Reward Checking and Our Reward Checking Table.

 Certificate of Deposit Rates

 I’m now publishing my CD survey as a separate post.
 Please refer to my survey of the best CD rates.
 This recap will focus on banking news of the week and liquid accounts.

-Hot CD Deals: I just wanted to include this reminder of a few hot CD deals that are available.
+CD Deals: I just wanted to include this reminder of a few noteworthy CD deals that are available.